A healthy, tasty meal-in-a-bowl!

 - Prepare dressing by combining all ingredients and whisking vigorously until it has a smooth consistency.
 You want to be able to drizzle it on your dish, so add a little more water if needed to thin it just a little.
 Taste and adjust seasoning if you would like it sweeter or spicier.

 - Prepare chicken (or tofu).
 Heat olive oil over medium-high heat in a large skillet.

 - Mix cornstarch and ginger in a medium sized plastic bag; add chicken and shake to coat.
 Put chicken cubes in hot oil and cook, stirring frequently, until chicken is thoroughly cooked (8 – 10 minutes).

-Serves 4 (or two, with awesome leftovers for lunch!)
+Serves 4 (or 2, with awesome leftovers)